Dravex18/D2-Robotics-WRO2025/README.md

 - Available distance sensing: Currently, we only use two lateral ultrasonic sensors, whose purpose is to compensate for MPU6050 drift.
 The GPIOs originally reserved for a front ultrasonic sensor were reassigned to front IR sensors (placed at the edges of the front face) to improve accuracy during entry/positioning in the parking area.

-- PID control strategy: Our robot relies on three operating modes:
+- PID control strategy: Our robot relies on three operating modes.

   - Lateral PID (conventional): Maintains a transversal setpoint (x or y) relative to the circuit’s straight walls.
 In this context, the offset refers to the distance between the robot and the outer wall, which is kept stable to ensure straight-line motion.